Asha-Empire/Game-Story/README.md

 The colonies in **Vita Nova** had undergone significant growth and development, solidifying their status as major players in **the Asha galaxy**.
 Yet, the quest to re-establish contact with Earth remained a paramount goal for countless scientists and researchers, driving their relentless pursuit of a solution amidst the vastness of space.

+#### 2755...

+**Warp Engine** prototype succeeds after two centuries of Slipstream & Saian-reactor research.
+Generates a controlled Alcubierre bubble, pushing a 400-m frigate to **20 c** for short hops.

 #### 2768...

 In 2768 **Warp Engine** invented.
 The warp engine depending on the size of the spaceships allows spaceships to accelerate up to 1500 times the speed of light.
 The only problem with the warp engine is that it consumes a lot of energy.
 But the Warp Engine wasn't enough to reach Earth because it doesn't seem possible to get enough energy sources for that to happen.